 - The student workload and amount of effort required.

 Once you have settled on the kind(s) of feedback that you would like to receive, we recommend the following protocol for collecting, processing, and responding to it:

 - Process it.
-Whether you sit down with a member of the Bok staff, your Departmental Teaching Fellow, a mentor, or a peer, we recommend that you share your feedback with someone whom you trust to keep it in perspective.
+Whether you sit down with a member of Bok's senior staff, a Pedagogy Fellow, a mentor, or a peer, we recommend that you share your feedback with someone whom you trust to keep it in perspective.
 It is easy to fixate on one outlier comment, particularly a negative one.
 In their book Thanks for the Feedback, Doug Stone and Sheila Heen highlight three "triggers" that may keep us from learning from a piece of feedback: (1) truth ("this feedback is simply wrong"), (2) relationship ("whether or not it's true, I can't hear this feedback from you"), and (3) identity ("I'm not that kind of person").
 An interlocutor can help you see past these triggers and discover patterns that your emotional response to the feedback can obscure.

 - Respond.
 Just as you owe it to your students to give them feedback on their graded work, you owe it to them to acknowledge their feedback on your teaching.
 It may very well be the case that you cannot address every one of the concerns that students raise.
 Teaching Fellows in particular often find themselves unable to moderate reading loads which seem excessive to students.
 That's fine—what is important is that you think through how you might at least explain to students how and why the class is structured as it is, and that you have heard and appreciate their perspective.
 You may want to go so far as to share the responses with them, even showing them a graph of the distribution of responses in the event that the class seems divided on the utility of a particular activity or assignment. (it might even prove to be a valuable opportunity to stimulate their metacognition, as they appreciate for the first time why another student found an exercise useful.)